How Working with Micro Influencers Can Help Your Brand (& Your Budget)

 However, there are some substantial differences among digital opinion leaders that force us to divide them into different categories: micro- and macro- influencers.
 In this post, we want to concentrate on working with micro-influencers and explain how they can help your brand on a shoestring budget.

-Micro-Influencers: Definition and Statistics
+Micro-Influencer: Definition and Statistics

 Who are micro-influencers?
 They are digital thought leaders who build an audience ranging from 1,000 to 50 thousand followers.
 The numbers are not set in stone because some marketers believe that micro-influencers can go all the way to 100 thousand fans, while others believe that 30 thousand is the limit.